KeLin666/KeLin666.github.io/_pages/about.md

 06/2024 Graduate from Shanghai Jiao Tong University with _summa cum laude_.

-06/2024 Awarded with Outstanding Graduate from SJTU.
+06/2024 Awarded with the honor of Shanghai Outstanding Graduate (top 3%).

 04/2024 Our new paper [**Chaos-Assisted Dynamical Tunneling in Flat Band Superwires**](https://www.mdpi.com/1099-4300/26/6/492) was published in _Entropy_.

 07/2023 Started new academic journey as an undergraduate research fellow at Harvard University.
+Worked as a full-time undergraduate research fellow in [Prof. Eric Heller's Group](https://www-heller.harvard.edu/).
+My project are about superwire in period system.

 02/2023 Started new academic journey as an exchange student at Massachusett Institute of Technology.

+09/2021 Worked as a part-time undergraduate researcher in [Prof. Fangwei Ye's Group](https://www.physics.sjtu.edu.cn/jsml/yefangwei.html).
+My research topic are realization of 3-Dimensional Branched Flow and Nonlinear Branched Flow.

 Publication